 Chronic Fatigue Syndrome (ME/CFS)

 Significantly lowered blood volume is endemic in ME/CFS and blood volume enhancers such as salt, saline, NUUN and electrolyte enhancing drinks are commonly used.
-Interestingly a recent study suggested, fibromyalgia patients take note, low blood volume – a very common problem in ME/CFS – is present in FM as well.
+A recent study suggested, fibromyalgia patients take note, low blood volume – a very common problem in ME/CFS – is present in FM as well.

-ME/CFS doctors agree.
+Some ME/CFS doctors agree.
 Dr. Bell’s book “Cellular Hypoxia and Neuro-immune Fatigue’ is focused entirely on the idea that hypoxic (low oxygen states) cause ME/CFS/FM.
 Dr DeMeirleir believes the large blood vessels are overly opened in ME/CFS while the small blood vessels are too tightly constricted to let enough blood to get to the tissues.
 Dr. Cheney believes low blood flows are hampering gut and other functioning in ME/CFS.
-Some evidence suggest anerobic bacteria are commonly found in ME/CFS patients guts.

-The strangest thing about the sympathetic nervous system activation in FM and ME/CFS is that it appears to be activated during rest and sleep and blunted during exercise; just the opposite of the way it should be.
-Essentially the fight/flight system is turned on during rest and then folds when presented with a challenge.
-To put this into blood vessel terms; the SNS shuts down the blood vessels when you’re at rest and then fails to open them sufficiently when you exercise or become otherwise active.
-That’s a nice recipe for someone who can’t sleep well and then falls apart when asked to take on activities during the day.
+Perhaps the oddest thing about the sympathetic nervous system activation in FM and ME/CFS is that it appears to be activated during rest and sleep and blunted during exercise.
+Essentially the fight/flight system is turned on during rest and then declines when presented with a challenge.
+To put this into blood vessel terms; the SNS may be narrowing the blood vessels when you’re at rest but then failing to open them sufficiently when you’re active.

 The fact that several popular drugs used in ME/CFS/FM effect sympathetic nervous system functioning and the blood vessels suggests they may be alleviating low oxygen states.

-Kulshreshtha proposed amytripyline’s efficacy in FM is due, at least in part, to its ability to open blood vessels (by whacking adrenoreceptors) thus increasing blood flows to the muscles.
-In a twist, Light et al found that low doses of a sympathetic nervous system enhancing drug called propanolol reduced pain, , assisted with standing, and moderately increased cortisol levels in FM patients.
-(They believe low dose propanolol turns off overactive sensory receptors in the muscles (reducing SNS activation) while normal dose propanolol turns on the SNS, thus constricting the blood vessels, causing more low oxygen states and pain.
+Kulshreshtha proposed amytripyline’s efficacy in FM is due, at least in part, to its ability to open blood vessels and increasing blood flows to the muscles.
+The Lights found that low doses of propranolol, a sympathetic nervous system enhancing drug reduced pain, improved the ability to stand and moderately increased cortisol levels in FM patients.
+(They believe low dose propanolol reduces SNS activation by turning down overactive sensory receptors in the muscles.
+Normal dose propanolol, on the other hand, constricts the blood vessels causing more low oxygen states and pain.

-If low oxygen states are causing body-wide pain in ME/CFS and fibromyalgia then pushing patients with low aerobic capacity would be a recipe for more pain.
-The correct exercise prescription for Fibromyalgia is being debated but it’s clear that high doses of aerobic exercise result in more pain while lower levels of exercise can be helpful.
-Some evidence suggests that short bouts of resistance exercise training, presumably non-anerobic, can reduce pain and increase parasympathetic nervous functioning and heart rate variability.
+If low oxygen states are causing body-wide pain in ME/CFS and fibromyalgia then pushing patients with low aerobic capacity could be a recipe for more pain.
+High amounts of aerobic exercise in FM typically result in more pain while lower levels of exercise can be helpful.
+Some evidence suggests that short bouts of presumably non-aerobic resistance exercise can reduce pain and increase parasympathetic nervous functioning and heart rate variability.

 A recent FM study indicated problems with oxygen delivery to the tissues may be present.
-Significant evidence suggests low oxygen states caused by low blood volume, overly constricted blood vessels and perhaps mitochondrial dysfunction could be causing pain and other problems in FM and ME/CFS.
-Oddly, reperfusing these areas with oxygen can increase inflammation and oxidative stress.
-Similar findings in the brains of ME/CFS patients suggests the low oxygen state may be body-wide.
-Most researchers point to a sympathetic nervous system which appears to be over activated during rest but then poops out during activity and mitochondrial issues may come into play as well.
+Significant evidence suggests that low oxygen states caused by low blood volume, overly constricted blood vessels and perhaps mitochondrial dysfunction could be causing pain and other problems in FM and ME/CFS.